Google, Microsoft spur hope Big Tech can handle slow economy

-SAN FRANCISCO (BLOOMBERG) - Google parent Alphabet, Microsoft and Texas Instruments posted double-digit quarterly revenue growth on Tuesday (July 26) and expressed optimism about the coming months, reassuring investors who had been fretting that the technology industry was poised for a dour second half.
+SAN FRANCISCO • Google parent Alphabet, Microsoft and Texas Instruments posted double-digit quarterly revenue growth on Tuesday and expressed optimism about the coming months, reassuring investors who had been fretting that the technology industry was poised for a dour second half.

 An online advertising slowdown had been a particular concern of investors, who dragged down shares of Snap and Twitter following their earnings reports last week.